N-AO5/tech264-IaC/Research IaC/README.md

 - Dynamic test environments

 # What are the tools available for IaC?

+**Configuration management tool:**
+(written in language that the tool understands and then it goes away and configures it how you'd like)
+- Ansible – A configuration management tool that can be used for IaC.
+- Puppet and Chef – Imperative configuration management tools.

+**Orchestration tool:**
+(manages the sequences of things that it needs to do, what is dependent of what? what goes first come next?)
 - Terraform (HashiCorp) – A declarative tool that supports multiple cloud providers.
 - AWS CloudFormation – AWS’s native IaC service for managing AWS resources.
-- Ansible – A configuration management tool that can be used for IaC.
-- Puppet and Chef – Imperative configuration management tools.
 - Azure Resource Manager (ARM) Templates – Azure’s declarative IaC service.

 # What is configuration management (CM)?
 Configuration Management is the process of systematically handling changes in a system to ensure that it maintains its integrity over time. it manages the configuration of infrastructure, applications, and systems to ensure consistency, reliability, and security.
+- installing packages
+- configuring software that is already running

 **Key Components of Configuration Management:**
 - Identification: Define and document the configurations of various components, such as servers, network devices, software, and applications.